sahara101/Movie-Roulette/README.md

 - All cast capable devices

 # Functions
-- NEW Use as a [Homepage](https://gethomepage.dev/main/) widget for simple movie recommandation.
+- Use as a [Homepage](https://gethomepage.dev/main/) widget for simple movie recommandation.
 - Fetch Random unwatched movies from Plex and/or Jellyfin server.
-- Filter by genre, year, and/or rating.
-Genre and years display only existing movies.
+- Filter by genre, year, and/or PG rating.
+Filters show data only from existing movies.
 - See movie info.
 - URLs to TMDB, Trakt and IMDB.
 - Trailers on Youtube.